OSGeo/OSGeoLive-doc/en/quickstart/grass_quickstart.rst

   :align: right

 Next we'll create a shaded relief map of the elevation layer we saw earlier.
-Start by verifying that the computational region is set match the raster map of interest, "`elevation`" in the PERMANENT mapset.
-To do this, make sure it is loaded into the layer list of the main Layer Manager window, right click on its name and select "Set computation region from selected map(s)".
+Start by verifying that the *computational region* is set match the raster map of interest, "`elevation.10m`" in the PERMANENT mapset.
+To do this, make sure it is loaded into the layer list of the main `GIS Layer Manager` window, right click on its name and select "Set computation region from selected map(s)".
+You will notice the Layer Manage tab will switch to a text console to display the new settings.
+Click on the "*Map layers*" tab at the bottom to get back to the layer list.

 In the `Raster` menu select :menuselection:`Terrain analysis --> Shaded relief` (Terrain analysis is about half way down), and the module control dialog will appear.
-With the elevation map name selected as the input map click [Run].
-Now add the new elevation.shade @user1 map into your layer list as you did for the elevation map earlier, and un-tick the other raster layers.
+With the elevation map name selected as the input map click [*Run*].
+Now add the new `elevation.shade` *@user1* map into your layer list as you did for the `elevation.10m` map earlier, and un-tick the other raster layers.

 Watersheds and streams
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Once again select the `elevation` @PERMANENT map and in the `Raster` menu
+Once again select the `elevation.10m` *@PERMANENT* map and in the `Raster` menu
 choose :menuselection:`Hydrologic modeling --> Watershed analysis`.
 This
 will open the ``r.watershed`` module.
-Set the `elevation` layer as your
+Select the `elevation.10m` layer as your
 input map, in the 'Input options' tab set the minimum size of the exterior
 watershed basin *threshold* to
 10000 cells, then in the 'Output options' tab enter "elev.basins" for the
 watershed basin option and "elev.streams" for the stream segments option
 just below it.
-Then click [Run].
+Then click [*Run*].

-Back in the `Layer Manager` window check that those two new raster maps are
+Back in the `GIS Layer Manager` window check that those two new raster maps are
-in the layer list and make sure that they are the only two which are ticked
+in the layer list and make sure that the basins map is ticked for display in
-for display in the box to the left of the layer name.
-Right click on
+the box to the left of the layer name.
+You might untick the streams map for now.
-the "elev.basins" raster map layer name and select "Change opacity level".
+Next, right click on the "`elev.basins`" raster map layer name and
-Set it to about 50% which will re-render the Map Display.
-Drag a map layer (such
+select "`Change opacity level`".
+Set it to about 50% which will re-render the
-as the earlier shaded relief map) to lower down in the layer list if you
+Map Display.
+Drag a map layer (such as the earlier shaded relief map) to
-wish for it to be drawn behind the other map layers, and tick it's box to
+lower down in the layer list if you wish for it to be drawn behind the watershed
-view it as a backdrop.
+basins map layer, and make sure to tick its visibility box to view it as a backdrop.

 .. image:: ../../images/screenshots/800x600/grass-watersheds.png
   :scale: 50 %